ELEVATE-Project/documents/src/docusaurus/docs/enrolling-for-a-session.md

-# Enrolling for a MentorED Session
+# Enrolling for a Session

 Users can sign up for mentoring sessions.